WebOrigami/docs/src/content/language/syntax.md

 ## Paths

-Paths are a sequence of string keys separated with `/` slashes.
+Paths are a sequence of string keys separated with `/` slashes and enclosed in `< >` angle brackets:

 ```ori
 <folder/path/to/file.txt>